ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 The above bubble chart gives us the basic crop rotation structure that we will work with for this example.
 It exactly identifies in which sequence crops and fallows will be simulated.
-When clicking on any of the arches, you will see that these transition rules require two arguments:
+When clicking on any of the arcs, you will see that these transition rules require two arguments:

 - **Conditions** that specify under which circumstances the simulation will transition from the starting node of the arc to the ending node of the arc.
 - **Actions** that specify which activities are carried out as part of the transition.